thelia-modules/TheliaStudio/Readme.md

 Go to the ```Form``` directory and change the form names that you want.
 You can change the generated templates as you want, as the generator integrates everything, everywhere, even if it's not needed.

+#### 4.2.3 Automatic support for some standard Thelia features

+The module will generate the appropriate code for managing 'position' and 'visible' fields if the table has columns with these names.

+The module will automaticaly generate the code for managing standard Thelia SEO fields if the table has the following columns :
+- url
+- meta_title
+- meta_description
+- meta_keywords

 5. Access to the generated pages
 ---